Yadrin

 Yadrin (Я́дрин; Етӗрне, Yetĕrne) is a town and the administrative center of Yadrinsky District of the Chuvash Republic, Russia.
 Yadrin is located on the left bank of the Sura River, 86 km southwest of Cheboksary, the capital of the republic.
 Population:

 History

 Yadrin was founded in 1590 as a fortified settlement.
 It was granted town status in 1781.
+Yadrin is included in the list of historic settled places of the Russian Federation.

 Administrative and municipal status

 Within the framework of administrative divisions, Yadrin serves as the administrative center of Yadrinsky District.
 As an administrative division, it is incorporated within Yadrinsky District as Yadrinskoye Urban Settlement.
 As a municipal division, this administrative unit has urban settlement status and is a part of Yadrinsky Municipal District.

 Demography

 The Russian Federation Census 2010 reported a resident population for Yadrin of 9,614, a 5% decline from the 1989 census.
 The population of Yadrin peaked in 1996 at 11,000, and has since declined steadily.

 Ethnic composition

 The population of Yadrin consists mainly of the two following ethnic groups; the Chuvash (67%), and ethnic Russians (31%).